Liu Xiaobo: Nobel Peace Prize

 China reacted negatively to the award, immediately censoring news about the announcement of the award in China, though later that day limited news of the award became available.
 Foreign news broadcasters including CNN and the BBC were immediately blocked, while heavy censorship was applied to personal communications.
 The Chinese Foreign Ministry denounced the award to Liu Xiaobo, saying that it "runs completely counter to the principle of the award and it is also a desecration of the Peace Prize".
 The Norwegian ambassador to the People's Republic of China was summoned by the Foreign Ministry on 8 October 2010 and presented with an official complaint about the granting of the Nobel Peace Prize to Liu.
 The Chinese government has called Liu Xiaobo a criminal and stated that he does not deserve the prize.
 Chinese dissident Wei Jingsheng, in his response to news of the award, criticized Liu by calling him "the accomplice of the Communist regime."
 As a result, nearly all large-scale commercial trading between Norway and China was limited, and relations soured until after Liu Xiaobo's death in 2017, when talks resumed.
-In October 2018, the Norwegian King Harald V visited Beijing and met with Chinese president Xi Jinping, symbolizing the recovery of China-Norway relations.
+In October 2018, the Norwegian King Harald V visited Beijing and met with General Secretary of the Chinese Communist Party Xi Jinping, symbolizing the recovery of China-Norway relations.

 Global Times, part of the Chinese government-owned People's Daily, published a statement saying that Liu Xiaobo and his case had properly undergone "strict legal procedure", blaming Western regimes for sensationalizing the Liu Xiaobo story "in defiance of China's judicial sovereignty".
 The Chinese paper also rejected the view that Liu Xiaobo should be described as "China's Mandela", by stating: "Mandela was a Nobel Peace Prize laureate for leading African people to anti-apartheid victory through struggles ... however, awarding a Chinese prisoner who confronted authorities and was rejected by mainstream Chinese society derides China's judicial system ... [which] makes sure a society of 1.3 billion people runs smoothly."

 Following the announcement of the Nobel Peace Prize, celebrations in China were either stopped or curtailed, and prominent intellectuals and other dissidents were detained, harassed or put under surveillance; Liu's wife, Liu Xia, was placed under house arrest and she was forbidden to talk to reporters even though no official charges were filed against her.
 Sixty-five countries with missions in Norway were all invited to the Nobel Prize ceremony, but fifteen of them declined the invitation, in some cases due to heavy lobbying by China.
 Besides China, these countries included Russia, Kazakhstan, Tunisia, Saudi Arabia, Pakistan, Iraq, Iran, Vietnam, Venezuela, Egypt, Sudan, Cuba, and Morocco.

 China also imposed travel restrictions on known dissidents ahead of the ceremony.
-A Chinese group announced that its answer to the Nobel Peace Prize, the Confucius Peace Prize, would be awarded to former Taiwanese Vice-President Lien Chan for the bridge of peace which he has been building between Taiwan and Mainland China.
-Lien Chan himself denied any knowledge of the $15,000 prize.
+A non-governmental Chinese group presented its Confucius Peace Prize as an alternative and awarded it to former Taiwanese Vice-President Lien Chan for promoting peace between Taiwan and Mainland China.
+Lien Chan denied receiving any award.